CuBoulder/express/tests/behat/README.md

 drush vset ldap_servers_require_ssl_for_credentials 0
 ```

-You will need to install Behat's dependencies as well as adding some configuration changes to `behat.local.yml` in order to run tests.
+You will need to install Behat's dependencies as well as export an environmental variable in order to run the Behat tests.

 ```bash
 cd site-path/profiles/express/tests/behat